vitaly-t/prime-lib/test/README.md

 All benchmarks are inside [./benchmarks.ts](./benchmarks.ts) file.

-* To run all available benchmarks:
+* To run all available benchmarks (may take about 5 mins to complete):

 ```shell
 $npm run bench